Orion-Grieco/classDocs-1/README.md

 ### Schedule

-Below is a schedule of covered topics as we cover them, along with their associated activities.
+Below is a __tentative__ schedule of covered topics and activities.

 | Week Number | Dates | Topic |